vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/harbor-gs.md

 ## Set Up Let's Encrypt Production Certificates

+> Reminder, if using `.xip.io` you may encounter rate limit issues with Lets Encrypt causing major delays in the certificate issuance.

 Similar to how you set up the Let's Encrypt staging certificate, you now need to create the `ClusterIssuer` for production certificates.
 First, `echo` the following to create the file.

 ```bash